Trade Promotion Authority, Its Pros, Cons and History

 Fast Track and Trump

 President Trump can use the existing TPA until 2021.
-He needs it to renegotiate NAFTA because it is a multilateral trade agreement.
+He needs it to renegotiate the North American Free Trade Agreement because it is a multilateral trade agreement.
 But he doesn't need it for the rest of his trade agenda.
 He has said he only wants to negotiate a series of bilateral agreements.
 Fast track is not needed for those.

 Fast Track and Obama